 Every October is Breast Cancer Awareness Month.
 One of the leading causes of breast cancer is a genetic mutation in the BRCA1 and BRCA2 human genes.
 These genes create tumor suppressor proteins that help fix damaged DNA.
 When either one of these genes is altered or mutated, damage in DNA cannot be properly fixed.
 This can lead cells to develop additional genetic problems that can lead to cancer.

-Those with the mutation can easily manage their risk by yearly screening as well as prophylactic (risk reducing) procedures and chemoprevention.
-Enhanced screening increases the chance of detection breast cancer in its early stages.
+Those with the mutation can easily manage their risk by yearly screening as well as prophylactic (risk-reducing) procedures and chemoprevention.
+Enhanced screening increases the chance of detecting breast cancer in its early stages.

 Women with the mutation are also at high risk for ovarian cancer.
 Unfortunately, no effective ovarian cancer screening methods currently exist.
 Since there is no way to detect early-stage ovarian tumors, many doctors are urging women to undergo prophylactic surgery to remove the ovaries after a woman is finished having children.
 This reduces the chance of a woman dying from ovarian cancer by about 80%.

 Hopefully, within the next few years, medical technology will find ways to better detect, treat, and prevent ovarian as well as breast cancer in those carrying the mutations, but it can’t be emphasized enough.
 Get tested as often as your doctor recommends and take all the necessary precautions to help you avoid this deliberating disease.